Clayton Hall: Architecture

 Clayton Hall was rebuilt in the 15th century with either a quadrangular plan or one with three wings.
 It was mostly demolished when a new house was built in the 17th century.
-Additions were made in the 18th century and the hall was restored in 1900.
+Additions were made in the 18th century, and the hall was restored in 1900.
 The Grade II* listed hall is constructed in red brick with some timber framing and stone slate roofs.

-The older single-depth portion has two bays on the ground floor and a front corridor, a plain doorway and two-light casement window.
-Its first floor has square-panelled timber-framing which may originally have been jettied over the ground floor which is now rebuilt in brick.
+The older single-depth portion has two bays on the ground floor and a front corridor, a plain doorway, and a two-light casement window.
+Its first floor has square-panelled timber-framing, which may originally have been jettied over the ground floor, which is now rebuilt in brick.
 The upper storey has three wooden mullion windows with leaded glazing.
-Over the central window is a jettied gable with a king post and raked struts and on the ridge is a bellcote.
+Over the central window is a jettied gable with a king post and raked struts, and on the ridge is a bellcote.
 The wing has a gabled stair-turret and there is a large sandstone chimney stack with a brick top on the gable wall.

 The newer double-depth portion is constructed of hand-made bricks set in English garden wall bond with stone quoins.
-It has a doorway with a segmental quoin stone surround and either side are pairs of diamond-paned casement windows.
+It has a doorway with a segmental quoin stone surround, and on either side are pairs of diamond-paned casement windows.
 There are three similar windows of different sizes on the first floor.
 The rainwater heads are dated 1900.

 Moated site

 The scheduled monument is the rectangular island measuring about 66 by 74 m forming the moated site of the original hall.
-The monument includes the site of a late 14th or early 15th-century chapel in the north-west corner that was demolished in the early 18th century.
+The monument includes the site of a late 14th or early 15th-century chapel in the northwest corner that was demolished in the early 18th century.
 The island is accessed by a stone twin-arched bridge that replaced an earlier wooden structure.
-The hall and its associated buildings and infrastructure, fences and gateposts on the north-east of the island are not scheduled, nor is the moat which has been lined with concrete.
+The hall and its associated buildings and infrastructure, fences, and gateposts on the northeast of the island are not scheduled, nor is the moat, which has been lined with concrete.